VishuMittal004/INE-Store-Tracker/README.md

 Install the following before running the project:

 - Node.js and npm
-- A working Chromium/Chrome runtime supported by Puppeteer
+- A working Chromium/Chrome runtime supported by playwright
 - Git, if cloning the repository

-The backend uses Puppeteer to launch a browser, so the environment running the backend must be able to start Chromium.
+The backend uses playwright to launch a browser, so the environment running the backend must be able to start Chromium.

 ---